ruben2020/codequery/doc/HOWTO-LINUX.md

 cqmakedb -s ./myproject.db -c ./cscope.out -t ./tags -p
 ```

-6. Open myproject.db using the CodeQuery GUI tool by running:
+6. Open myproject.db using the CodeQuery GUI tool by running the following.
+Wild card search (* and ?) supported if Exact Match is switched off.
 ```bash
 codequery
 ```